jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Yet, the cost of living has dramatically outpaced this increase.

 Average home prices across U.S. states were about 345 percent higher in 2024 than in 1991.
 Average annual premiums for employer-sponsored family health coverage increased 49 percent from 2013 to 2023.
-Average in-state tuition about doubled from 1991 to 2023.
+Average in-state tuition roughly doubled from 1991 to 2023.
 Grocery costs rose significantly in recent years—a 20–30 percent increase from 2020 to 2025.

 This widening economic gap has driven debt to unprecedented levels for students, families, and governments.
 Economic betterment has also largely stopped in America, with only half of Americans born in 1980 earning more than their parents, compared to 90 percent of those born in 1940.

 I don't need to cite any more numbers because you see this trend every month when matching your paycheck to your bills.
 This demands a question: the internet and personal computer were both invented in the early 1970s.
-They've grown increasingly powerful ever since.
-So why are so many people falling behind as we go further into the Internet Age?
+They've grown increasingly powerful taking us from the Industrial Age into the Internet Age.
+So why are so many people falling behind?

+Once again our belief systems are out of date and cannot steer society in this new environment.

-The average American gets paid less but charged more, and turns to the ideologies we have for relief.
+Faced with this, we turn to the ideologies we have for relief.
 Ideologues, pundits, and believers say their superior government policy can address our challenges.
 When it doesn't work we're told to blame the "other side".
 That hasn't worked either because evolution demands more: we must adapt by innovating new tools and adopting a new lifestyle.

-To understand this mindset, consider a simple experiment: combine cold water and ice into a bucket.
+To understand how we can adopt a fresh mindset, consider a simple experiment: combine cold water and ice into a bucket.
 As you immerse your hand in the water, the cold steals your heat, and your body soon experiences intense pain.
 This visceral moment reveals a fundamental truth: no words, presentations, or promises keep you warm.

 Obviously not.
 Words don't fill our stomachs or shelter us from the elements.